Shawnzxxu/Deepfake/Data description & cleaning/readme.md

 To run the notebook successfully, you will need the following Python libraries installed in your environment:

+- nltk
+- spellchecker
 - pandas
+- matplotlib
 - numpy
-- matplotlib
-- seaborn
-- wordcloud
-- nltk
-- scikit-learn
+- stylecloud

 You can install these dependencies using pip:

-pip install pandas numpy matplotlib seaborn wordcloud nltk scikit-learn
+pip install nltk spellchecker pandas matplotlib numpy stylecloud

 ## Contributing